 The engine will stop cranking in approximately 60 seconds if it has not started and the button on the circuit breaker on the control panel will pop out.
-Reset the control by first pushing the control switch to OFF and then resetting the circuit breaker on the panel by pushing in the button.
-See TROUBLE-SHOOTING in this section if the genset does not start or keeps shutting down.
+Reset the control by first pushing the control switch to OFF and then resetting the circuit breaker on the panel by pushing its reset button.
+See TROUBLE-SHOOTING in this section if the generator set does not start or keeps shutting down.